Supplementary Planning Documents and Guidance

 - Advice note on sustainable drainage systems (2015)

 - Thames Basin Heaths SPA Avoidance Strategy 2010-2015

 The Council is also preparing the following SPDs to support the implementation of the Core Strategy:·

 Supplementary Planning Guidance

 The Council also produced a number of Supplementary Planning Guidance documents (SPGs) to amplify the policies of the Local Plan 1999.
 Although the Core Strategy and Development Management Policies DPD policies have now superceded the policies of the Local Plan 1999, some of the SPGs remain relevant and retain a degree of weight in decision-making.
-All of the SPGs can be viewed here.
 The Council is currently reviewing its SPDs and SPGs upon adoption of the Development Management Policies DPD to ensure they refer to the up-to-date policies in the Development Plan for the area.